thomasfinstad/terraform-provider-vyos-rolling/docs/resources/high_availability_vrrp_global_parameters.md

 subcategory: "high"
 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
   High availability settings
-  ⯯
-  Virtual Router Redundancy Protocol settings
+  ⯯Virtual Router Redundancy Protocol settings⯯VRRP global parameters
-  ⯯
-  VRRP global parameters
 ---

 # vyos_high_availability_vrrp_global_parameters (Resource)